 The Home Secretary sets priorities each year for all police authorities.
-For 2002/03 the [proposed] ministerial priorities are:
+For 2002/03 the Ministerial Priorities are:

-- to help create safe communities by reducing crime, anti-social behaviour and disorder through effective partnership working, including reducing the availability and use of Class A drugs; - to reduce the fear of crime in all sections of the community and in particular to increase the trust and confidence in policing amongst minority ethnic communities and those experiencing repeat victimisation and persistent anti-social behaviour; and - to deliver justice more effectively by increasing the number and percentage of recorded crimes for which offenders, particularly persistent offenders, are caught and brought to justice, in partnership with other criminal justice agencies.
+- to help create safe communities by reducing crime, anti-social behaviour and disorder through effective partnership working, including reducing the availability and use of Class A drugs; - to reduce the fear of crime in all sections of the community and in particular to increase the trust and confidence in policing amongst minority ethnic communities - to increase the number of offences for which offenders, and particularly persistent offenders, are caught and brought to justice, in partnership with other criminal justice agencies.